tinymce/tinymce-vue/README.md

 ### Loading TinyMCE by yourself

 To opt out of using TinyMCE cloud you have to make TinyMCE globally available yourself.
-This can be done either by hosting the `tinymce.min.js` file by youself and adding a script tag to you HTML or, if you are using a module loader, installing TinyMCE with npm.
+This can be done either by hosting the `tinymce.min.js` file by youself and adding a script tag to your HTML or, if you are using a module loader, installing TinyMCE with npm.
 For info on how to get TinyMCE working with module loaders check out [this page in the documentation](https://www.tinymce.com/docs/advanced/usage-with-module-loaders/).